 What Should I Do If I’ve Been Scammed

 If you or someone you know paid a scammer with a gift card, report it as soon as possible.
 Call the company and tell them the gift card was used in a scam.
-Click here for contact information on some of the gift card companies that scammers use most often.
+Click here for contact information on some of the gift card companies scammers use most often.
 Then, tell the Federal Trade Commission about it.
 Your reports may help law enforcement agencies launch investigations that could stop imposters and other fraudsters in their tracks.

 Tips on Recognizing a Scam